 7. Black bra under a white shirt

-And a final tip, to break all those rules: put on a black bra under a classic white shirt.
+And a final tip, to break all those style rules: put on a black bra under a classic white shirt.

 This is one of those rules like wearing white after Labor Day in September.
 It is one of those vague rules that nobody is quite sure why it exists.
 (I should precise that I’m referring to the North American Labor day, since the Labor day in France is in May!)